man in black jacket and black knit cap inspecting car engine

 Fit2Thrive

-Injury is unfortunately a normal fact of life.
-Some are obvious to us like a sprained ankle and others less obvious like damage you cannot see or feel such as to the cell walls lining your arteries.
+Unfortunately, injury is a normal fact of life.
+Some are obvious to us, like a sprained ankle, and others are less obvious, like damage you cannot see or feel, such as to the cell walls lining your arteries.
 Even disease is technically a form of injury.

-therefore it is worth learning some general skills and habits to prevent and treat common injuries and you will be surprised how easy many of these things are.
-Like any other skill understanding injuries can seem daunting at first but it gets easier with time and practice.
+Therefore, it is worth learning some general skills and habits to prevent and treat common injuries.
+You will be surprised how easy many of these things are.
+Like any other skill, understanding injuries can initially seem daunting, but it gets easier with time and practice.

-This is not a medical site so I will not be going deep into all kinds of injuries and nothing here replaces medical advice.
-It is simply information about how common injuries occur and ways to prevent them and even provide basic care if necessary.
-Where medical attention is required then seek it and follow the given advice.
+This is not a medical site, so I will not discuss all kinds of injuries, and nothing here replaces medical advice.
+It is simply information about how common injuries occur, ways to prevent them, and how to provide basic care if necessary.
+Where medical attention is required, seek it and follow the given advice.

 This post explores the very concept driving this site.

 All my training has shown this to be true.
-When I put it into practice I get the results I would expect.
-Yet I find that few people have had this training and so they don’t understand how much it could help them.
-So of course I share as best I can.
+When I put it into practice, I get the results I would expect.
+Yet few people have had this training, and so they don’t understand how much it could help them.
+So, of course, I share as best I can.

 Building on the article ‘Get busy living or get busy dying’ I can now go through some of the articles I’ve found that demonstrate the impact of exercise and daily challenges on health.